aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 To determine whether your cluster is TLS-enabled, you can [check the value of your cluster's `tls` parameter](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html#connect_programmatically-determine_tls_value).

-## Using a SSH Tunnel to Connect to Amazon DocumentDB
+## Using an SSH Tunnel to Connect to Amazon DocumentDB
 Amazon DocumentDB (with MongoDB compatibility) clusters are deployed within an Amazon Virtual Private Cloud (Amazon VPC).
 They can be accessed directly by Amazon EC2 instances or other AWS services that are deployed in the same Amazon VPC.
 Additionally, Amazon DocumentDB can be accessed by EC2 instances